 2. As required by Section 143(3) of the Act we report that:

-(ii) The Company has made provision as at 31st March2018 as required under theapplicable Law or Accounting Standards for material foreseeable losses on long termcontracts including derivatives contracts.
+(ii) The Company has made provision as at 31st March 2021as required under the applicable Law or Accounting Standards for foreseeable losses onlong term contracts including derivatives contracts.

-TO THE INDEPENDENT AUDITORS' REPORT ON THE STANDALONE IND AS FINANCIAL STATEMENTS OFSANGAM (INDIA) LIMITED
+ANNEXURE "A" TO THE INDEPENDENT AUDITORS' REPORT ON THESTANDALONE FINANCIAL STATEMENTS OF SANGAM (INDIA) LIMITED

 (i) In respect of its fixed assets: